-I took off my suit coat and tossed it across the back of a chair and as I strolled into the kitchen where Anne was cooking dinner.
+I took off my suit coat and tossed it across the back of a chair and strolled into the kitchen where Anne was cooking dinner.
 As I walked into the room, I was rubbing the gland through my shirt.

 "Is it still hurting?"
 Anne asked.
 "Maybe you should have kept that appointment with the doctor this afternoon."

 I shook my head.
 "No, it just itches."
 If I had a wire brush, I would have used it.
 I unbuttoned my shirt and gently scratched the skin around the gland.
 Apparently a very strange look crossed my face because Anne said: "What's wrong?"

 I removed my hand from inside in shirt.
 In my hand was a mass of grey, smelly flesh.
 Under my arm was a small hole from which it came.
 The Jewish physician was right.
 He said the gland had to come out on Thursday.
 It did.
 It was supernaturally excised by the great Jewish Master Physician, Jesus Christ.